Randy Savage: Color commentator, reinstatement and departure (1991–1994)

 Savage then began an on-screen feud with WWF Champion Ric Flair, who claimed that he had been in a prior relationship with Savage's wife Miss Elizabeth, going as far as presenting pictures of Elizabeth and Flair together.
 This culminated in a title match between the two on April 5 at WrestleMania VIII; Savage won the match and his second WWF Championship.
 During this time, Savage and Elizabeth separated in real life, however, the Savage-Flair feud continued, and WWF Magazine published photos of Savage and Elizabeth, which were identical to those featuring Elizabeth and Flair; it was revealed that Flair had doctored the Savage-Elizabeth pictures.
 The former couple were divorced on September 18, and a statement announcing the divorce appeared in WWF Magazine at about the same time, a rare break of kayfabe for the WWF at the time.

-For the better part of 1992, Savage and his old nemesis The Ultimate Warrior (who returned to the WWF at WrestleMania VIII) peacefully co-existed.
+For the better part of 1992, Savage and his old nemesis Ultimate Warrior (who returned to the WWF at WrestleMania VIII) peacefully co-existed.
 However, when it was announced that Warrior was the new number-one contender for Savage's WWF Championship, old tensions resurfaced and they had several heated exchanges prior to the match.
-On August 29 (transmitted on pay-per-view TV August 31), Savage defended the title against The Ultimate Warrior at SummerSlam.
+On August 29 (transmitted on pay-per-view TV August 31), Savage defended the title against Ultimate Warrior at SummerSlam.
 WWF writers had originally intended that Warrior should be the one to accept Mr. Perfect's services - up for offer to either Summerslam main event competitor - turning heel in the process of winning the title and continuing his feud with the dethroned Savage, now the babyface in their rivalry.
 However these plans were scrapped at a late stage due to the Warrior's refusal to turn heel after considering the collapse in merchandise sales which would have resulted.
 Instead, Savage lost the match by countout, after having his knee injured by Flair and Mr. Perfect, but retained the championship.
 After the match, Warrior helped a badly injured Savage to the back.
 On the September 14 episode of Prime Time Wrestling (taped September 1), Savage lost the WWF Championship to Flair after interference from Razor Ramon.